Praneelreddykarri/LowLevelDesign/DesignPatterns/StrategyPattern/README.md

 ## How It Works
 In the Strategy Pattern, there are three main components:
 1. **Context**: The class that uses a strategy to perform its function.
-In your code, this is the `PaymentProcessor` class.
+In our code, this is the `PaymentProcessor` class.
 2. **Strategy**: The interface or abstract class that declares the method(s) to be implemented by all concrete strategies.
-In your code, this is the `PaymentStrategy` abstract class.
+In our code, this is the `PaymentStrategy` abstract class.
 3. **Concrete Strategies**: These are the specific implementations of the `Strategy`.
-In your code, examples are `CreditCardPayment`, `PayPalPayment`, and `BitcoinPayment`.
+In our code, examples are `CreditCardPayment`, `PayPalPayment`, and `BitcoinPayment`.

 ## Example from the Code